This book re-present the classic Popeye comic book series that debuted in 1948 by Bud Sagendorf, the long-time assistant to

 Lewis Carroll stars in a comic book story?
 Alice becomes Archie, Lucy, and Pogo?
 The Cheshire Cat becomes Snoopy?
-The
+The March Hare becomes… Bugs Bunny?
+And the cast of Wonderland meets Superman?!
+Only in Alice in Comicland!

 The adventures of Little Penis continue!